Jacek Karpiński: Wartime

 Karpiński's life was changed not only by his father's death but by the outbreak of World War II.
 Despite his young age (fourteen at the time), by pretending to be seventeen, he managed to join the Gray Ranks, a Polish underground paramilitary boy scouts organization, where he served in Grupy Szturmowe (Assault Groups).

 In early 1943, he was severely injured while working on homemade bombs for an underground sabotage operation when one of them accidentally exploded in the basement of his house.
 He lost sight in both eyes and faced the serious threat of hand-amputation.
 After his mother's intervention and the help of her fellow physicians, his eyes recovered fully and the hand was saved, but he never regained total control over it.
 After the recovery, Karpiński resumed his activities in the Home Army.

 With the help of his mother, Wanda, and brother, Marek, who both also actively participated in the resistance effort, the family established a secret resistance outpost in their family home on Obserwatorów Street.
 The place was an outpost for Juliusz "Laudański" Deczkowski's unit and contained a clandestine shooting range.
 It was also a hideout for Stanisław Miedza-Tomaszewski, a Home Army officer working for its Informational Department.

-Karpiński participated in numerous field operations, including Sieczychy Operation (Akcja pod Sieczychami), as a soldier, and Operation Kutschera, as a part of recon under Wiesław "Sem" Krajewski.
+Karpiński participated in numerous field operations, including Sieczychy Operation (Akcja pod Sieczychami), as a soldier, and Operation Kutschera, as a part of recon under Wiesław Krajewski.
 After the formation of the Home Army's Zośka battalion, Karpiński enrolled, where he befriended poet Krzysztof Kamil Baczyński, both being commanders of smaller sub-units.

 Karpiński also participated in the Warsaw Uprising.
 On the first day of fighting, he was trapped weaponless with around 30 other soldiers in a hospital building on Koszykowa street after the weaponry supply had been mistakenly directed somewhere else.
 While evacuating the unit, Karpiński's group was caught under heavy fire, which resulted in most of the evacuees dead.
 Karpiński himself was shot with a 9mm caliber gun – a bullet was stuck in his backbone but he survived.
 Found next day by the hospital's nurses, he received treatment but remained paralyzed.
 Released from hospital after the Uprising's collapse, he rejoined his family in Pruszków but remained unable to stand or walk.
-The family moved through Cracow and Zakopane to a small village of Murzasichle in the Tatras, where they remained through the rest of the war.
+The family moved through Kraków and Zakopane to a small village of Murzasichle in the Tatras, where they remained through the rest of the war.
 During the course of the war, Karpiński was awarded the Cross of Valour three times.